 In practice, the two conceptual models overlap; politics can become involved in a rational scientific debate, and rationality is involved in politics.
-91 Moreover, both models can be used to support the same asserted need for reform because criticism of a rule can be both rational and democratic; however, the choice of the model may affect the precise nature of the new rule that will address the problem criticized.
-92 In addition, because "rationality" has persuasive power in the political arena, pushing for a position in the political arena often involves the defense of the position through the use of the rational model.
-93 However, despite this overlap, one model tends to dominate in a concrete situation.
-For example, a person emphasizing the political approach is likely to use "rational" arguments and factual studies of verdicts as parts of a broader political push for change.
-However, this person will be likely to values, so-called, are taken to be nothing but individually held, arbitrary and inexplicable preferences (the subjectivist element) having no objective significance apart from what individuals are actually found choosing to do under the conditions that confront them (the behaviorist element); from which it seems to follow that there can be no objective good apart from allowing for the maximum feasible satisfaction of private preference as revealed through actual choice.
+Moreover, both models can be used to support the same asserted need for reform because criticism of a rule can be both rational and democratic; however, the choice of the model may affect the precise nature of the new rule that will address the problem criticized.
+In addition, because "rationality" has persuasive power in the political arena, pushing for a position in the political arena often involves the defense of the position through the use of the rational model.
+However, despite this overlap, one model tends to dominate in a concrete situation.
+For example, a person emphasizing the political approach is likely to use goals.
+Michelman, supra note 82, at 148.
+It adopts an "individualist and subjectivist conception of human experience" in which values, so-called, are taken to be nothing but individually held, arbitrary and inexplicable preferences (the subjectivist element) having no objective significance apart from what individuals are actually found choosing to do under the conditions that confront them (the behaviorist element); from which it seems to follow that there can be no objective good apart from allowing for the maximum feasible satisfaction of private preference as revealed through actual choice.